-General Business Administration [Associate in Applied Science]
+General Business Administration

+The General Business Administration includes areas of Management, Marketing and Human Resources.
 A wide variety of business courses provide the student opportunities for development skills important in the work environment.
 Course work allows students to critically evaluate a situation and arrive at a considered opinion in context with changing needs in the business community.

 The Marketing courses provide students with a study of how to facilitate exchanges between business and consumers or between one business and another.
 Courses frequently require student to interact with the business community in conducting research programs and company industry analysis.
 Students are frequently required to function within a group or team.

-Discipline Professors:
+Discipline Professors

 Suggested Schedule